Adho-Code/News-Highlights/README.md

 ## Application requirements

-* 1.Ensure you have Python3.6 installed in your computer. you can download it by running this command
+* 1.Ensure you have Python3.6 installed in your `computer`. you can download it by running this command

 $ sudo apt-get update sudo apt-get install python3.6.

-* 2.Ensure you have PiP installed in your computer, you can download it by running this command:
+* 2.Ensure you have PiP installed in your `computer`, you can download it by running this command:

 $ python get-pip.py

-* 3.Ensure you have PiP flask-script installed in your computer, you can download it by running this command:
+* 3.Ensure you have PiP flask-script installed in your `computer`, you can download it by running this command:

 $ pip install flask-script